 OnePlus 7T Pro: The rehash

 In essence, the 7T Pro is just a 7 Pro with a slightly bigger battery (we’re talking 85mAh bigger) and a slightly upgraded processor (the SD855 Plus as compared to the regular SD855).
-Really, aside from these minor details, the phones are identical.
+Aside from these minor details, the phones are identical.

-OnePlus must have realized that the 7T Pro was a bizarre entry in its line because it only made the device available in certain countries.
-Here in the US, if you wanted an upgrade over the OnePlus 7T, you needed to go to the OnePlus 7 Pro, which, aside from the processor, is still the superior device in almost every respect.
+OnePlus must have realized that the 7T Pro was a bizarre entry in its line.
+It only made the device available in certain countries.
+Here in the US, if you wanted an upgrade over the OnePlus 7T, you needed to go to the OnePlus 7 Pro.
+Aside from the processor, is still the superior device in almost every respect.

-The 7T Pro did, eventually, make its way to the United States in the form of the OnePlus 7T Pro 5G McLaren Edition, which you can get from T-Mobile.
+The 7T Pro eventually made its way to the United States in the form of the OnePlus 7T Pro 5G McLaren Edition.
+You could get it from T-Mobile.
 As its name suggests, it’s a 5G version of the OnePlus 7T Pro with the McLaren color scheme makeover.

 OnePlus 7T Pro fast facts:

 - The OnePlus 7T Pro launched with Android 10 out of the box.
-It will see Android 11 this year, and likely receive updates all the way through Android 13 (although we can’t guarantee that).
+It is now on Android 11 and will likely receive updates through Android 13 (although we can’t guarantee that).

 - Although the camera systems are nearly identical across the 7T Pro and 7 Pro, the 7T Pro gets the ability to record ultra slow-motion 720p video at 960 fps.
-As of now, this feature has not been ported to the OnePlus 7 Pro (but has been ported to the OnePlus 7T).
+This feature has not been ported to the OnePlus 7 Pro (but has been ported to the OnePlus 7T).

-- The OnePlus 7T Pro won smartphone of the year awards from several organizations, including the GSM Association itself.
+- The OnePlus 7T Pro won smartphone of the year awards from several organizations, including the GSM Association.